pit36/Openflow_One_way_delay/README.md

     * scipy

 #### Mininet
 It is possible to use Mininet as Network Emulation.
-Therefor you have to change the mode in the controller to the Mininet option
+Therefor you have to change the mode in the controller to the Mininet option.

 ## How do I get set up? ##